genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_condition-rules.md

 id: condition-rules
 ---

-We have now set up the Evaluator so that our application creates reports daily.

-Now you are going to use the Evaluator again to set up dynamic rules.
-In this case, you want to send an email automatically if a specified limit has been breached.
+Now we are going to use the Evaluator again to set up dynamic rules.
+In this case, an email will be sent if a specified limit has been breached.

-#### Preparation
+### Preparation

 First, check that you have the Evaluator running.
 If it is not, check the procedure at the beginning of the exercise on  [setting up a cron rule](#cron-rules-static-events).